 'I Still Feel Him:' Clyde Guevara's Debut Memorializes His Brother's Death

 Clyde Ellison grew up in a part of Brooklyn called Red Hook, and even though it was a rough, economically disadvantaged neighborhood, he says the people he knew there had a wealth of talent and ingenuity.
 Ellison himself is proof of that.
-He's 33 now and lives in Los Angeles as a rapper, performing under the stage name Clyde Guevara.
+He's in his early 30s now and lives in Los Angeles as a rapper, performing under the stage name Clyde Guevara.
 And although he's moved across the country, his lyrics often grapple with the issues in his home community "like being a gangster," he says.
 "Being tough.
 It's really like the wilderness."

 Ellison's debut album freeJAH was released on July 20, the second anniversary of his younger brother Jah's death.
 Jah (short for Jahiem) was killed just seven months after serving five years in prison.